python/cpython/Doc/library/asyncio-graph.rst

 asyncio has powerful runtime call graph introspection utilities to trace the entire call graph of a running *coroutine* or *task*, or a suspended *future*.
-These utilities and the underlying machinery can be used by users in their Python code or by external profilers and debuggers.
+These utilities and the underlying machinery can be used from within a Python program or by external profilers and debuggers.

 .. versionadded:: next